lbryio/lbry.com/content/news/24-our-christmas-surprise.md

 date: '2015-12-24 02:27:31'
 ---

 We at LBRY have spent the past several months talking up our protocol.
 It’s the world’s first decentralized, censorship-resistant, open-source, peer-to-peer information marketplace.
-It’s one part Bitcoin, one part Bittorrent, and one part improved DNS.
+It’s one part Bitcoin, one part BitTorrent, and one part improved DNS.
 It takes uploaded media, encrypts it, splits it into a thousand pieces, and sends it to hosts around the world – only to reassemble it instantly when you click “Stream” or “Download.”
 That is to say, it’s a fancy and complicated piece of machinery.

 “But what can we *DO* with it?”, you ask.